 The pain of costochondritis can be similar to the pain associated with heart disease, lung disease, gastrointestinal problems and osteoarthritis.
 There is no laboratory or imaging test to confirm a diagnosis of costochondritis.
 But a health care provider might order certain tests, such as an electrocardiogram and chest X-ray, to rule out other conditions.

 Costochondritis usually goes away on its own, although it might last for several weeks or longer.
 Treatment focuses on pain relief.

-Your doctor might recommend:
+Your health care provider might recommend:

 Physical therapy treatments might include:

 - Nerve stimulation.
 In a procedure called transcutaneous electrical nerve stimulation (TENS), a device sends a weak electrical current via adhesive patches on the skin near the area of pain.
-The current might interrupt or mask pain signals, preventing them from reaching your brain.
+The current might interrupt or mask pain signals, preventing them from reaching the brain.

-Surgical and other procedures
+Surgery or other procedures